 1. Perceivable

 Information and user interface components must be presentable to users in ways they can perceive.
-This means users must be able to perceive the information being presented (it can't be invisible to all of their senses).
+Users must be able to perceive the information being presented (it can't be invisible to all of their senses).

 • Provide text alternatives for non-text content.